Estimated reading time: 7 minutes

 His career as a writer spanned more than fifty-five years, even though he was a professor at the Agriculture College.
 Literature was not how he earned his living; it was how he lived.

 Recognition came steadily and eventually abundantly—the Sahitya Akademi Award, the Jnanpith, the PEN Nabokov Award—but none of these altered his way of being.
-When Prime Minister Narendra Modi called him in the hospital to enquire about his health, it felt less like a moment of national recognition and more like the world bending slightly toward a man who had always remained quietly within himself.
+When Prime Minister Narendra Modi called him in the hospital to enquire about his health, it felt less like a moment of national recognition and more like the world bending slightly toward a man who had always remained quietly with his solitary pursuit of writing.

 Batti maine pehle bujhai